What's next as House committees launch impeachment probes

 Republicans have focused their ire about impeachment on the Democrats, criticizing the probes as a rerun of a two-year investigation into Russian election interference in the 2016 election.

-California Rep. Devin Nunes, the top Republican on the Intelligence Committee, said Thursday that Democrats "don't want answers, they want a public spectacle."
+California Rep. Devin Nunes, the top Republican on the Intelligence Committee, said Democrats "don't want answers, they want a public spectacle."

 "They have been trying to reverse the results of the 2016 election since President Trump took office," said House Majority Leader Kevin McCarthy, R-Calif.